Taylor Trammell: Los Angeles Dodgers

 On April 2, 2024, Trammell was claimed off waivers by the Los Angeles Dodgers.
 He had six at-bats in five games for the Dodgers with three strikeouts and was designated for assignment on April 16.

 New York Yankees

 On April 18, 2024, Trammell was claimed off waivers by the New York Yankees.
 In five games for the Yankees, he was used primarily as a defensive replacement, and singled in his only at–bat.
 Trammell was designated for assignment by New York on May 4.
 He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on May 7.
 As he appeared for both the Yankees and Dodgers in the 2024 season, he was guaranteed a World Series ring from the 2024 World Series regardless of who won.
 After the season ended, the Yankees re-added Trammell to their 40-man roster.

 Houston Astros

 On November 4, 2024, the Yankees traded Trammell to the Houston Astros in exchange for cash considerations.
+He made 52 appearances for the Astros in 2025, batting .197/.296/.333 with three home runs, 12 RBI, and three stolen bases.
+On December 5, 2025, Trammell was removed from the 40-man roster and sent outright to the Triple-A Sugar Land Space Cowboys.

+Trammell began the 2026 season with Triple-A Sugar Land.
+On April 10, 2026, the Astros selected Trammell's contract, adding him to their active roster.
+On June 23, 2026, Trammell hit the final of the three consecutive home runs during the fourth inning versus Shane Bieber at the Rogers Centre, signifying the eighth time in club history a trio of players had done so.
+Trammell was preceded by Yainer Díaz and Cam Smith.
+(Note: The most recent instance of the Astros hitting three successive home run was on July 19, 2019, by Jose Altuve, Alex Bregman, and Yordan Alvarez, versus the Texas Rangers.)

+Personal life

+Trammell's first child, T. J., was born in September 2026.
+He proceeded to homer in his first game returned from the paternity list.